Patricia E. Kelly photo

 Updated white shark information.

-Seeing a white shark in New England is becoming much more common , because of the increase of white
+Seeing a white shark in New England is becoming much more common , mainly because of the increase of

-sharks showing up at the seal colonies on Cape Cod in the last 5 years.
+white sharks showing up at the seal colonies on Cape Cod's Ocenside from Chatham northward.

-New England is the normal range of the white shark, and in 1997 they became a protected species.
+New England is the normal range of the white shark.
+In 1997 white sharks became a protected species.

-In this photo, pilot Wayne Davis has captured the white shark tagging operation
+In this great photo, pilot Wayne Davis has captured the white shark tagging

-34 whites have been tagged using this method.
-The State didn't have enough money
+a total of 38 whites have been tagged using this method.
+The State didn't have

 Photographic proof of white sharks at Chatham.